offline-ai/cli/README.md

 DESCRIPTION
   Installs a plugin into ai.

-  Uses bundled npm executable to install plugins into /home/riceball/.local/share/ai
+  Uses npm to install plugins.

   Installation of a user-installed plugin will override a core plugin.